Haru3S/Obsidian-BHL-Note-Theme/README.md

 There are a set of 7 main CSS classes that can be used to apply individual schemes to your notes.

-*NOTE:* Headers 4 and 6 were personal preference and uses and relies the [JetBrains Mono](https://www.jetbrains.com/lp/mono/) or [Bai Jamjuree](https://fonts.google.com/specimen/Bai+Jamjuree) fonts.
+*NOTE:* Headers 4 and 6 were personal preference and relies on the [JetBrains Mono](https://www.jetbrains.com/lp/mono/) or [Bai Jamjuree](https://fonts.google.com/specimen/Bai+Jamjuree) fonts.
 If you don't wish to use these, then just change or remove those font-family lines from the snippet.

 ### Page Themes